7PH/powerglitch/README.md

     ```
     if you are importing PowerGlitch using a `script` tag, the `PowerGlitch` global variable is automatically available.

-4. Glitch the image
+4. Glitch the element
     ```javascript
-    PowerGlitch.glitch('img.glitch')
+    PowerGlitch.glitch('.glitch')
     ```

-5. That's it, your image is glitched!
+5. That's it, your element is glitched!
 6. For customization and optimization tips, check-out the [usage guide](https://7ph.github.io/powerglitch/#/usage).

 ## Useful links